veracruz-project/veracruz-examples/i-poc/README.md

 1. CCFaaS and VaaS waits for the next request (it will not interact with this request anymore)
 1. User Application receives the policy
 1. User Application connects directly to Veracruz instance (using the connection information provided in the policy) and verify that the policy hash matches and the certificate provided by Veracruz instance is valid (attested by the proxy)
-1. Veracruz user app creates a temporary key and sends the key (Veracruz user app key) to output file
-1. User Application connects to the output file of Veracruz instance and receives key (Veracruz user app key)
-1. User Application encrypts the Iotex video decoding key  with the Veracruz user app key
+1. User application creates a file in Veracruz instance with the video decoding key
 1. User application creates a json object with the following information:
    * AWS S3 bucket, file name of the desired video and credentials to access the file
    * Veracruz instance endpoint (host, IP).
    * temporary certificate and key generated previously to access Veracruz instance
-   * encrypted video key
 1. User application executes a remote procedure call request to the Iotex S3 app with previously created json object
    * Upper pink FaaS arrow
 1. Iotex S3 app starts an instance of itself that connects to AWS S3 and  Veracruz instance and sends the encrypted key and then reads the video file and sends it to the Veracruz instance